Bon Jovi 2020 album review

 Every band was hit hard by lockdown, but Bon Jovi had a particularly rough one.

-So they waited… and they waited… and they waited.
+And they waited… and they waited… and they waited.

 In summary: